jtrmal/kaldi2020/index.md

 ## KALDI COMMUNITY ROADMAP ##

 The Kaldi speech recognition toolkit, born in Johns Hopkins University (2009) and debuted at the Prague ICASSP (2011), is undergoing a metamorphosis.
-Please join us as we craft a roadmap for the next phase in the lifecycle of this ever-evolving community resource.

 Carefully designed, scalable deep learning algorithms, implemented well before frameworks such as TensorFlow, PyTorch, MxNet or Caffe were widely adopted, have been key to Kaldi's good performance and widespread adoption in academia and industry.
 Equally important are the many ``recipes`` that encapsulate the knowledge and tradecraft of Kaldi experts in service of the Kaldi user/developer community.